 I’m afraid not.

-I am not an affiliate for Writers Work.
+I am not affiliated with Writers Work.
 I am however going to show you how you can become a writer and find writing jobs for free.
-I’ll also show you where you can get access to the top-notch training and writing tools without handing over your credit card details.
+I’ll also show you where you can access top-notch training and writing tools without handing over your credit card details.

 Writers Work Review: Did I Say Review?
 I Meant Scam